alanng10/class-lang/Docue/Article/Plat/a.md

 View modules layer on top of Type modules in the arch.

-Class compiler modules layer on top of List modules, Text modules, Storage modules in the arch.
+Class compile modules layer on top of List modules, Text modules, Storage modules in the arch.

 Page modules layer on top of Storey modules in the arch.

-Tool modules layer on top of View modules and Class compiler modules in the arch.
+Tool modules layer on top of View modules and Class compile modules in the arch.